Double Vision (Diplopia)

 - American Academy of Ophthalmology.
 Diplopia (Double Vision).

 - North American Neuro-Ophthalmology Society.
-Patient Resources.
+Double Vision.

 - National Eye Institute.
-Eye Conditions and Diseases.
+Convergence Insufficiency.

 - Brazis PW, Masdeu JC, Biller J. Localization in Clinical Neurology.
 7th ed.
 Wolters Kluwer; 2016.